alagu031325/alagu031325/README.md

 - 👋 Hi, I’m @alagu031325
 - 👀 I’m passinate about developing Front end applications
-- 🌱 I’m currently doing HTML, CSS and Javascript Projects
+- 🌱 I’m currently working on web application development with HTML, CSS and JS and parallely learning React
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 You can reach me on my LinkedIn profile...
 Alagu Arunachalam